LeanKit-Labs/tag-release/README.md

 reset
 ```

 > **Note**: You will need to use the full name of the command, not just an alias.
-For instance, you couldn't do `prePro`.
-Instead, it would be `prePromote`.
+For instance, you couldn't do `prepro`.
+Instead, it would be `prepromote`.

 ## Release Workflow